-QUESTIONS YOU SHOULD ASK
+What Questions Should I Ask Before I Buy an Annuity?

+Am I buying this annuity because I want a guaranteed future income stream?
+If not, why am I buying this annuity?

-Do I understand the risks of this annuity, including how they may differ between fixed, fixed indexed, variable, or RILA products?
+Do I understand the risks of this annuity, including differences between the different types of annuities?
 Am I comfortable with those risks?

 How will this annuity help me meet my overall financial objectives and time horizons?
+How else could I meet these goals?

-Will I use the annuity for a long-term goal, such as retirement?
-If so, what is my backup plan if the income from the annuity is less than expected?
+If I am using this annuity for a long-term goal, such as income after retirement, what is my backup plan if the income from the annuity is less than I expected?

-What features or benefits, other than tax deferral, make this annuity appropriate for me?
+What features or benefits make this annuity right for me?

 Does my annuity offer a guaranteed minimum interest rate or other guarantees?
 If so, what are they?